 It all started on February 21, 1961.
-On that day, students from Morris College—a small Historically Black College in Sumter, SC—should have been attending classes, studying, and enjoying college life.
+On that day, students from Morris College—a small historically black college in Sumter, South Carolina—should have been attending classes, studying and enjoying college life.
 But these students had a higher calling: Their purpose was to change the world.
 They were actively involved in the civil rights movement and wanted to ensure equal rights for all Americans.

 My mother, Tillie Bing Bryant, was one of those students.
 That afternoon, she participated in a lunch counter sit-in at a Kress Five and Dime Department Store in Sumter.